 Like many festive days at Pine Mountain, the Community Fair gathering is a song.
 It is filled with the lyrical beauty of the community language, children’s laughter, and musicians trained by their own sensitive ear.
 It is an event that harks back to its early European origins and that is tempered by its contemporary influences.

 While the fundamental program of the Fair has remained remarkably consistent, the scale and scope of the Fair have varied from year to year as interest in fairs has waxed and waned in the School, the community, and the nation.
 The displays of fine turnips, large cushaw squash, and pots of brilliant zinnias and marigolds only seeking a ribbon of recognition have, today, given way to booths of vendors selling ideas and commercial wares.
-The exhibits of old fashioned house-hold gear have moved to museum exhibits such as those found in Boy’s House Library and the stepped bleachers of weavings and quilts lovingly crafted are now permanently displayed among other craft in the large open rooms of Draper Industrial and Laurel House II.
-There, the crafts still receive their visual ribbons of recognition and a brief, “I remember when my grandmother made her wedding quilt,” or when willing buyers graze in the gift shop for wooden hand-made bowls now turned on electronic lathes that mimic the gouged buckeye dough bowls of long ago.
-The murmurs of praise from neighbors are always there for those who continue craft and skillful farming but the skills in many of the small communities are fewer each year.
+The exhibits of old fashioned household gear have moved to museum exhibits, such as those found in Boy’s House Library, and the stepped bleachers of weavings and quilts lovingly crafted are now permanently displayed among other craft in the large open rooms of Draper Industrial and Laurel House II.
+There, the crafts still receive their visual ribbons of recognition and a brief, “I remember when my grandmother made her wedding quilt,” or when willing buyers graze in the gift shop for wooden handmade bowls now turned on electronic lathes that mimic the gouged buckeye dough bowls of long ago.
+The murmurs of praise from neighbors are always there for those who continue crafting and skillful farming but the skills in many of the small communities are fewer each year.